banner logo

 How can I get a Captured Lightning sculpture of my very own?

-We offer a wide selection of Captured Lightning sculptures that range in size from affordable 2 x 2 inch specimens through museum quality two inch thick blocks as large as 15 inches by 20 inches.
-Please visit Gallery 1 or Gallery 2 to select a sculpture at the right price for you.
+We offer a wide selection of Captured Lightning sculptures that range in size from affordable 2-inch specimens through museum-quality two-inch thick blocks as large as 15 by 20 inches.
+Please visit Gallery 1 or Gallery 2 to select a sculpture in the right price range for you.
 We also offer a wide variety of lighted bases with white, blue, and multi-color color changing options.
-Many of these are available with UK, Australian, or EC power options.
-Our light bases illuminate the delicate patterns within, causing the discharge channels to glow so that the finest hair-like details become visible.
-We also offer a variety of attractively-priced factory 2nd sculptures discounted to 50% off regular price.
-Be sure to visit our Eye Candy page to see some of the best artistic and experimental work by Stoneridge Engineering and some of our very creative friends.
+In addition to US power, many of these are also available with UK, Australian, or EC power options.
+Our light bases illuminate the delicate patterns within, causing the discharge channels to glow so that even the finest hair-like details become visible.
+We also offer a variety of attractively-priced experimental sculptures discounted from 10-40% off regular price.
+Also, be sure to visit our Eye Candy page to see some of the best artistic and experimental work by Stoneridge Engineering LLC and some of our very creative friends.

 Magnabrite